We use cookies, similar technologies and tracking services

 Renewable energy technology

 The Dürr Group manufactures technologies for renewable energies.
-These include, in particular, technologies for the production of solar cell strings, cleaning systems for biogas purification, and technologies for generating electricity from thermal energy during the combustion of renewable fuels and/or from geothermal or solar thermal energy.
+These include, in particular, machines and systems for the production of solar cell strings, purification systems for biogas treatment, and technologies for generating electricity from thermal energy during the combustion of renewable fuels or from geothermal or solar thermal energy.

 Catalytic air purification Cat.X PH